 Each objective can have a maximum of 25 milestone activities for each budget period.
-The budget period for this FOA begins September 30, and ends September 29 for each year of the project.
+The budget period for this FOA begins September 30 and ends June 30 for the first budget period.
+Subsequent budget period activities should begin July 1 and end June 30 for each budget period thereafter.
 Milestone activities are key activities needed to successfully achieve each objective.